 - The commission structure – first and foremost, decide how you want to pay partners.
 Most companies choose to reward a share of the generated revenue, but determine if some partners earn more significant percentages based on their value or partner tier.

 - Marketing budget allocation – Will you put more money towards recruiting partners or funding partners’ marketing efforts?
 Will you allocate more of the budget towards a specific product’s promotion or towards attracting particular audiences?
 Though you can evolve your strategy over time, make such marketing budgeting decisions part of your initial partner enablement framework.
+Dive deeper with How to Optimize the MDF Claim Process for Channel Partners & Your Team.

 Finalize a Mechanism for Measurement